 The drinking glasses are from TJ Maxx.
 I got them about a month ago – again because I loved the pale blue color and the embossed stamp on each glass.
 I thought they would be perfect for spring and summer.
-Instead of a tablecloth, I used two burlap runners horizontally across the table.
+Instead of a tablecloth, I used two burlap runners placed horizontally across the table.